bradyhouse/house/fiddles/aws/route53/route53-latency-routing-policy-lab.md

 latency for your end user.
 Stated another way, the region that will return the fastest response time is targeted by Route 53.

 To use this type of routing you create a latency resource record set for the Amazon EC2 (or ELB) resource in each region that hosts your website.
 When Route 53 receives a request for your site, it selects the latency resource record set for the region that gives the user the lowest latency.
 It then returns the associated EC2 (or ELB) resource.

+## Exam Tips

+What did we learn?

+    N/A

+### Review Questions

+1. What is a `Latency Routing Policy`?
+How does it work?
+2. How do you setup a `Latency Routing Policy` between 2 EC2 (or ELB) resources residing in different regions?

+### Answers

+1. This type of routing is tied to latency.
+Specifically, it allows you to route traffic based on the lowest network latency for your end user.
+Stated another way, the region that will return the fastest response time is targeted by Route 53.
+2. No, geolocation is not city specific.
+It can be specified by continent or country.

 ##